 Hello.
 Thanks for visiting my website

-More recently, I’ve trained, coached or consulted for hundreds of firms large and small, such as Kellogg’s, AXA Insurance, HSBC and Harrods, charities such as the Joseph Rowntree Trust and AsthmaUK, plus governmental bodies such as UK Trade & Investment and the CPS.
+He works in-house and has given talks all over the world, from PRWeek’s Social Brands Conference in London to events Nairobi, Las Vegas and Washington DC.
+He has trained, coached or consulted for hundreds of firms large and small, such as Kellogg’s, AXA Insurance, HSBC and Harrods, charities such as the Joseph Rowntree Trust and AsthmaUK, plus governmental bodies such as UK Trade & Investment and the CPS.

 He is an experienced public speaker, having spoken to audiences of up to 700 people, and has given testimony in House of Commons and House of Lords select committees.